 The opening of a London office.
 Which establishes CircleCI’s greater presence in EMEA.

-The addition of thousands of new customers including Aetna, American Express, and Greenhouse.
+The addition of thousands of new customers including American Express and Greenhouse.

 We’re also welcoming Cack Wilhelm from IVP to our board of directors.
 Cack was previously a partner at Accomplice, a leading seed and early-stage venture firm, and also a principal at Scale Venture Partners, where she worked with us on previous funding rounds.
 Her experience and knowledge of the space will be instrumental in helping guide CircleCI forward.
 We’re incredibly excited to have her on our team.